The Right Oven Temperature for Homemade Pizza

 I recently did an informal poll among my cooking buddies, asking them how hot they heat their ovens when making pizza at home.
 They blinked at me and universally responded, “As hot as it will go.”
 That’s when I realized I’ve been falling a little short in the pizza department.
+As I learned, testing the upper limits of your oven’s heat might give you better pizza at home.

 I’ve been baking my pizzas at 450°F for years.
 It’s the temperature recommended in many pizza recipes, particularly the ones I followed when first learning to bake, and I’ve just stuck with it.
 Of course, I’ve heard that brick pizza ovens will reach a mind-boggling 800°F or more and cook pizzas in minutes, but I always assumed that 450°F was as high as home cooks could hope for.